-The increase was the sharpest in the history of the Department of Labor’s unemployment data series, which dates back to 1948.
-The official unemployment rate reached its highest levels since the Great Depression, when roughly 1 in 4 American workers were on the dole.
+Even so, the early-pandemic unemployment increase was the sharpest in the history of the Department of Labor’s unemployment data series, which dates back to 1948.
+The official unemployment rate reached its highest levels since the Great Depression when roughly 1 in 4 American workers were on the dole.
 And the labor force participation rate, the measure of working-age civilians actively working or seeking employment, dropped to its lowest level since 1973.

 Yet these sobering figures could understate the extent of the pandemic-induced downturn.
 For years, experts have argued convincingly that the real rate of unemployment is much higher than the Department of Labor reports each month.

 As is often the case with statistical measurements involving hundreds of millions of individuals operating in a dynamic environment, the reality is much more complicated than a single number can convey.
 To understand the limitations of the headline unemployment rate published by the federal government each month and the flaws in the underlying calculations, we first need to understand how the Department of Labor defines and measures labor force activity.

 How Is the Unemployment Rate (Jobless Rate) Calculated?